 LaughingBubba joined Watsi on November 6th, 2015.
-Six years ago, LaughingBubba joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, LaughingBubba joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 LaughingBubba's most recent donation traveled 7,000 miles to support Eunice, a mother from Uganda, to fund a safe delivery.

 LaughingBubba has funded healthcare for 16 patients in 9 countries.